suttacentral/sc-data/sc_bilara_data/README.md

 Bilara's admin team use this repository to manage the publication workflow from the Bilara app to SuttaCentral's website.

+> ⚠️ NOTE: `sc_bilara_data` is equivalent to the published branch of `bilara-data`.
+Modifications should not be made in this directory.

 ###### Table of Contents

 - [Branches](#branches)